Branding Mistakes That Lead to Legal IP Trouble When Trying To Get A Trademark

 Using the ® symbol before your trademark is officially registered with the USPTO is a common legal misstep.
 The ® symbol indicates a federally registered trademark and gives you specific legal protections.

 Tip: Use TM to signal that you claim rights to a mark, but reserve ® for registered trademarks only.
-This demonstrates professionalism and avoids legal complications.
+This demonstrates professionalism and avoids legal complications when managing your trademark brand name.

 8. Failing to Register Internationally for Global Brands